ak-run/ak-run/README.md

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=ak-run" alt="ak-run" /></a> </p>

-- 🔭 I’m currently on the [CFGdegree](https://codefirstgirls.com/courses/cfgdegree/) - Autum 2023 cohort with a specialisation in Software Engineering.
+- 🔭 I recently graduated with distinction from 16 week [CFGdegree](https://codefirstgirls.com/courses/cfgdegree/) - Autum 2023 cohort with a specialisation in Software Engineering.

 - 🔭 I’m currently working on Meal Planning App for meal and shopping planning, using flask and flask forms, and mysql.connector